Achillea millefolium ‘Paprika’

 Native to Europe and western Asia.
 Erect plant with narrow green or grayish-green leaves and flat-topped white flower clusters on 3-ft. stems.
 Spreads by underground runners.
 Many garden varieties have been selected for their flower color, which includes shades of cream to yellow, pink, and red.

-Grows 3 ft. tall, with green leaves and light to dark reddish pink flowers.
+Grows to 3 ft. tall, with green leaves and light to dark reddish pink flowers.